This Tomato Watermelon Salad is the perfect mix of tart, sweet, salty, and bitter! It makes the perfect summer dish.

 Cube the heirloom tomato and watermelon.
 As I’ve written in previous recipe posts, make sure when you cut your ingredients, the pieces are consistent.
 You can see below that my tomato and watermelon chunks are all about the same size.

 In a small bowl, combine the red wine vinegar, olive oil, salt, and pepper to make a little vinaigrette.
 Toss the pieces of tomato in the dressing so that the flavors can be absorbed.
 Remember, this is basically your seasoning for the entire salad, so you can add salt and pepper somewhat aggressively.

 Now you’re ready to assemble your salad!
 Start with a bed of your mixed greens.
 Next, add the watermelon and tomato.
 Drizzle the marinade from the tomatoes over the entire salad.
 Sprinkle with goat cheese and a chiffonade of fresh mint.
-During *that* time of the month, make sure you drink a lot of water to stay hydrated.
-I tend to experience migraines/dizziness otherwise.

 Oh, and since I shared this delicious salad with all of you, I figured I’d also share my inspiration.
 Here’s a picture of the side of the building that houses the Chelsea Market, and then… the delicious salad I enjoyed there!
 Oh yumminess!